SAP/fundamental/docs/pages/components/button.md

 <hr>

 ## Button Types
-- **Main Button**: `--main` modifier is required to render the Main button.
+- **Action Bar Button**: `--action-bar` modifier is required to render the Main button.
 There should only be one main button on the page or modal.
 This is the main call to action.
 - **Primary Button**: The default button style with the base class `fd-button`.
 There can be more than one primary button on a single page or view such as “Approve” or “Reject”.
 - **Secondary Button**: `--secondary` is required to render the Secondary button.
 There can be more than one secondary button on the page.
 A common use case is “Cancel”.
 - **Toolbar Button**: `--toolbar` is required to render the Toolbar button.
 This button is used inside the toolbar component.
 - **Semantic Buttons**: Semantic modifiers `--positive` for approve and `--negative` for reject can be applied to the button.

 {% capture button %}
+<button class="fd-button--action-bar">Action Bar Button</button>
 <button class="fd-button">Primary Button</button>
-<button class="fd-button--main">Main Button</button>
 <button class="fd-button--secondary">Secondary Button</button>
 <button class="fd-button--toolbar">Toolbar Button</button>
 <button class="fd-button--positive">Accept</button>